arthurmmm/amwatcher-admin/README.md

-# amwatcher-flask
+# amwatcher-admin
-Flask server for amwatcher
+The backend admin server for amwatcher.
+Built on Flask and WeChat.